UrbanAnalyst/dodgr/cran-comments.md

 # CRAN notes for dodgr_0.2.6 submission

-This submission should finally fix the previously reported valgrind memory leaks, due to Intel's TBB library bundled with RcppParallel.
+This submission fixes the current warnings that arose due to the recent tibble upgrade.
+The submission should also finally fix the previously reported valgrind memory leaks, due to Intel's TBB library bundled with RcppParallel.
 The authors of that package were unable to find a solution, and so recommend switching to a different library for multi-thread computation, which this submission now does.

 ## Notes